Birmania/smtp-mailing-queue/readme.txt

 * don't use wp_cron: Use a real cronjob instead of wp_cron.
 	Call http://www.example.org**?smqProcessQueue&key=MySecretKey**  in cronjob to start processing queue.
 * wp_cron interval: Choose how often wp_cron is started (in seconds)
+* minimum recipients: Mail sending will be delayed (through queue) only if recipients number is higher than this value
+* maximum retry: Mail sending will be retried until it reach this amount of failure

 = Additional =